Updated January 10, 2024

 What types of situations should I report?

-The EthicsPoint system is designed for confidential and anonymous reporting of any violation of our stated policies including the Member Code of Conduct, the Research Code of Conduct, the Conflict of Interest, the Discussion Thread Code of Conduct, and others.
+The EthicsPoint system is designed for confidential and anonymous reporting of any violation of our stated policies including the AIS Code of Ethics and Professional Conduct, the Research Code of Conduct, the AIS Code of Conduct for AIS Meetings and Events the Conflict of Interest, the Discussion Thread Code of Conduct, and others.

 If I see a violation, shouldn’t I just report it to my University department chair or my manager, security, or human resources and let them deal with it?